AjTheDissident/spiderfoot-osint-lab/README.md

 ## Overview

-This project documents a small hands-on OSINT lab I completed using **SpiderFoot on Kali Linux**.
+This project documents a hands-on OSINT lab I completed using **SpiderFoot on Kali Linux**.

-The goal was to understand how an automated OSINT tool can start with a single domain and collect and correlate publicly available information from multiple sources.
+The goal was to explore how an automated OSINT tool can start with a single domain and correlate publicly available information from multiple sources.

-Rather than simply running the tool, I wanted to understand what SpiderFoot was discovering, how different pieces of infrastructure were connected, and why automated findings still require analyst validation.
+Rather than simply running a scan, I wanted to examine what SpiderFoot discovered, understand how different entities were connected, and see where analyst validation becomes necessary.

-For this lab, I used:
+### Lab Environment

-- **Kali Linux**
+- **Operating System:** Kali Linux
-- **SpiderFoot 4.0.0**
+- **OSINT Tool:** SpiderFoot 4.0.0
-- **VirtualBox**
+- **Virtualization:** VirtualBox
 - **Target:** `scanme.nmap.org`
 - **Scan Type:** Passive